pnwairfire/known-locations/docs/README.md

 measurement effort.
 As of Feb 14, 2022, current collections contain sites where air quality monitoring devices are located.
-For the AIRSIS and WRCC collections of mobile monitors, a `distanceThreshold` a `distanceThreshold` of 1000 meters was chosen as a reasonable dividing line between "repositioning at a location" and "redeploying to a new location".
+For the AIRSIS and WRCC collections of mobile monitors, a `distanceThreshold` a `distanceThreshold` of 1000 meters was chosen as a reasonable dividing line between "repositioning at an existing location" and "redeploying to a new location".

 ## AirNow